dougeby/IntuneDocs/intune/byod-enable.md

 ### Wipe company data while leaving personal data intact

 When a device is no longer needed for work, is being repurposed, or has just gone missing, you need to be able to remove company apps and data from it.
 To do this, you can use Intune's selective wipe and full wipe capabilities.
-Your users can also remotely wipe their own personally-owned devices from the Intune Company Portal if those devices are enrolled in Intune.
+Your users can also remotely wipe their own personally owned devices from the Intune Company Portal if those devices are enrolled in Intune.

 A [full wipe](devices-wipe.md) restores a device to its factory default settings and removes user data and settings.
-A [selective wipe](devices-wipe#selective-wipe.md) removes only company data from the device but leaves users’ personal data intact.
+A [selective wipe](devices-wipe.md#selective-wipe) removes only company data from the device but leaves users’ personal data intact.

 Once initiated, the device immediately begins the selective wipe process to be removed from management.
 When the process is complete, all company data is deleted and the device name is removed from the Intune administrator console.
 This ends the device management lifecycle.

-## Next steps